From national heritage

 The joint thinking and bold approach paid off:

-• Circular reuse: Cabinets from previous offices were repurposed in the new library, and lockers were given a second life.
-The result: a headquarters that makes Haskoning’s sustainability leadership both visible and tangible.
+- Circular reuse: Cabinets from previous offices were repurposed in the new library, and lockers were given a second life.
+The result: an office that makes Haskoning’s sustainability leadership both visible and tangible.

 The power of expertise